rainu/mqtt-shell/README.md

 Or you can download the release binaries: [here](https://github.com/rainu/mqtt-shell/releases/latest)

-Or for Arch-Linux you cann install the AUR-Package [mqtt-shell](https://aur.archlinux.org/packages/mqtt-shell/)
+Or for Arch-Linux you can install the AUR-Package [mqtt-shell](https://aur.archlinux.org/packages/mqtt-shell/)
 ```bash
 yay -S mqtt-shell
 ```